lixus7/Time-Series-Works-Conferences/README.md

 The task part has been completed, and we will continue to update the methodology part.
 If you find any missed resources (paper/code) or errors, please feel free to open an issue or make a pull request.
 Welcome to contact me for collaboration with this work!

-All papers grouped by task and methodology (including the papers that have not been included in this github) will be placed on the **GoogleDrive and OneDrive** for everyone to use (the rest nearly 10% of the methodology part is going on):
+All papers grouped by task and methodology (including the papers that have not been included in this github) will be placed on the **GoogleDrive and OneDrive** (VPN is required) for everyone to use (the rest nearly 10% of the methodology part is going on):

 [OneDrive](https://1drv.ms/u/s!Au2cJRs-_u93lDbLrSDkDy8htv2V?e=ftuaXd)